 - The student is not employed during the 10 hours prior to any class or clinical assignment.

 At no time may a student work as a nurse anesthetist or represent him/herself as a nurse anesthetist.
 (Violation of this segment of the policy will lead to dismissal from the NAP.)

-An applicant's file should be complete and contain the official required documents by the June 1 deadline to be eligible for consideration for an invitation to interview for a position in the cohort to begin the program in May of the following year.
-Completed application files are reviewed by the NAP Admission Committee, which then extends invitations for an interview to the most qualified individuals.
+An applicant’s file should be complete and contain the official required documents by the June 1 deadline to be eligible for consideration for an invitation to interview for a position in the cohort to begin the program in May of the following year.
+Completed application files are reviewed by the CRNA faculty, which then extends invitations for an interview to the most qualified individuals.
 Due to the competitive nature of the NAP admission process, applicants should understand that submitting a complete file or meeting the minimum admission requirements does not guarantee an invitation to interview or acceptance/admission to the NAP.

 The program enrolls only students who by academic and experiential achievement are of the quality appropriate for the profession and who have the ability to benefit from their education.